 Goal – To deliver a user story and move on to the next one

-At this stage, the lifecycle of a user story ends.
-This means that the project manager has approved, the quality assurance team has given a go-ahead, and user testing has been a success.
+At this stage, the agile lifecycle of a user story ends.
+This means that the project manager has approved, the quality assurance team has given the go-ahead, and user stories in agile adhere to the INVEST standards.

-If the user stories accepted so far are enough to run the basic application, it’s the ideal time to consider launching the MVP (Minimum Viable Product).
+When the must-have user stories are implemented and tested, it’s the ideal time to consider launching the MVP (Minimum Viable Product).

-Here are some precautions and considerations that should be kept in mind by the entire product development team.
+Here are some best practices that should be kept in mind by the entire product development team.

 - Proceed with another user story development only when the previous ones are accepted and completed